pharo-contributions/pharo-talents/README.md

 ### What is a Talent?

-A talent is only a class definition.
-This library uses regular classes as talents.
+A talent is only a trait definition.
+This library uses regular traits as talents.
 This is in order of reuse the existing infrastructure of Pharo.

-When you add a talent to an object all the behavior and slots of the class used as a talent are flatenized in the object.
+When you add a talent to an object all the behavior and slots of the trait used as a talent are flatenized in the object.

-In the current implementation is required that the class used as talent is subclass of a class present in the hierarchy of the talented object.
-Normally the talents are subclasses of Object.
+Any trait composition can be used to as a talent, allowing more complex talented objects.

 ### Adding a Talent